Pokhara International Airport: Future destinations

 Air Astra, a privately owned Bangladeshi passenger airline based at Hazrat Shahjalal International Airport, has planned to operate to Pokhara, Nepal four times a week from the coming winter schedule of 2024, followed by Indian routes.
 According to an employee of Society International Travel Services, the official General Sales Agent (GSA) of the airline, they are preparing to operate regular flights to Pokhara within the next six months.The company is studying the possibility of connecting flights from Pokhara to various destinations including Australia via Chengdu along with direct flights.

-Access
+Ground transport

 The airport is linked by an access road with the Prithvi Highway.
 Buses also connect the airport with Pokhara's city centre.